 Adding an extra field to your form will increase the so-called friction and decrease your conversion rates – and the drop is quite significant.

-Based on the latest GetResponse study, you’re likely to see an average conversion rate of 3.07% if you have two fields in your landing page forms and only 1.22% if you have three.
-That’s a potential 60.3% decrease in the number of signups you generate.
+Based on the latest GetResponse study, you’re likely to see an average conversion rate of 10.72% if you have one, 6.35% if you have two, and 7.58% if you have 4+ fields in your landing page forms.

 8. A/B test your landing pages